akshatm1/Dotfiles-Public/README.md

 Some are stupidly simple like base or base-devel but just to make sure, I added them as well.

+After installing all these using pacman, yay(If yay doesn't exist, it will install it), or Git and then it will use stow to symlink every directory and file in their respective locations.

 **NOTE:** I have removed hyprland-bin from bootstrap.sh because it caused problems when I was testing my script in a VM, please first refer to the original [Hyprland Wiki](https://wiki.hypr.land) website for instructions to install Hyprland before running the bootstrap script file.

+### Outdated Approach

 The caveman approach you can use is first backing up my current .config/ directory and .bashrc file if you have any: